Muhammad Mushhood Ur Rehman (1), Junaid Kalia (2)

 - Right and left vertebral arteries posteriorly

-- Vertebral arteries join to form basilar artery
+- Vertebral arteries join to form the basilar artery

-- Internal carotid and basilar artery are linked by circle of Willis
+- Internal carotid and basilar artery are linked by the circle of Willis

-- Circle of Willis connects these vessels on inferior surface of brain and consists of:
+- Circle of Willis connects these vessels on the inferior surface of the brain and consists of:

 - Right and left anterior cerebral arteries (Branches of Internal Carotid Arteries)